 PRINCIPLE: The oil will float on water because of lesser specific gravity.

 TEST: Take 3ml of solvents in each test tube and add 5 drops of a sample.
 For water and ethanol, it is insoluble and for chloroform and ether, it is soluble and hence the given sample is lipid.

-TRANSPARENCY TEST: All the lipids are greasy in nature.
-Therefore the test may be taken as group test for lipids.
+All the lipids are greasy in nature.
+Therefore the test may be taken as a group test for lipids.

 PRINCIPLE: The oil does not wet the paper.

-TEST: Take 3ml of ether in a test tube and dissolve 5 drops of oil in tit.
+TEST: Take 3ml of ether in a test tube and dissolve 5 drops of oil in it.
 Put a drop of the solution on the filter paper and let it dry.
 A translucent spot on the filter paper was observed and this indicates the greasy character of the lipid.

 The water molecule due to the high surface tensions has a tendency to come together and form a separate layer.
 This is why the oil and water emulsion is unstable in the presence of substances that lower the surface tension of water.
 Eg: Sodium carbonate, soap, bile salts, etc.

 TEST: Take 3ml of water and add 5 drops of the sample.
 In another test tube, 10ml of water is added to an ethanolic solution of lipid contents and are mixed and two layers of are observed and this confirms the presence of lipids.

 The unsaturated fatty acids absorb iodine at the double bonds until all the double bonds are saturated with iodine.
 Hence the amount of iodine required to impart its color to the solution is a measure of the degree of the fatty acids.

 TEST: Take 1ml of chloroform and add methanol and one drop of oil. to this add 1drop of iodine.
 Chloroform dissolve sample gives red color which decolorizes the iodine giving brown color.
 This indicates the presence of fatty acids